-The previous MRE published on the Windfall Project was filed on March 8, 2021 (see Technical Report entitled "Mineral Resource Estimate Update for the Windfall Project, Eeyou Istchee James Bay, Québec, Canada", effective date November 30, 2020) (Richard et al., 2021) and is available on SEDAR (www.sedar.com) under Osisko Mining Inc.
+The previous MRE published on the Windfall Project was filed on February 10, 2022 (see Technical Report entitled "Mineral Resource Estimate Update for the Windfall Project, Eeyou Istchee James Bay, Québec, Canada", effective date October 20, 2021) (Richard et al., 2022) and is available on SEDAR (www.sedar.com) under Osisko Mining Inc.

-Compared to the previous MRE, the Measured and Indicated resource has increased by 14% in average grade, and by 73% in ounces, adding 1,347,000 ounces in the M&I resource categories.
-The 2021 drilling campaign largely focused on the transfer of Inferred resources into Indicated resources.
-Following the resource category transfer, the Inferred resources have decreased by 16%, a loss of 659,000 ounces.
+Compared to the previous MRE, the Measured and Indicated resource has increased by 8% in average grade, and by 26% in ounces, adding 846,000 ounces in the M&I resource categories.
+The 2022 drilling campaign largely focused on the transfer of Inferred resources into Indicated resources - mainly in the Lynx area that has increased by 9% in grade, and 33% in ounces (754,000 ounces added) in the M&I categories.
+Following the resource category transfer, the Inferred resources have decreased by 7%, a loss of 248,000 ounces (-6%, -114,000 ounces in Lynx area).
 The increase in Measured and Indicated resources shows that the infill drilling targeting Inferred resources efficiently upgraded these resources to resource categories of higher confidence.

-The resource comparison is presented in Table 14-24.
+The resource comparison is presented in Table 14-27.

-The 2021 infill drilling program provided additional geological and assay information to support the mineralization model.
-More specifically, the additional drill hole data has 1) increased the confidence in the mineralization continuity at a tighter drill spacing (25 m) in the Lynx Main, Triple Lynx, Lynx 4, Caribou 2, and Underdog zones; 2) allowed to refine the mineralization model including the addition of some new lenses, the extension of some lens wireframes, as well as adjustments of lenses along geological structures; and 3) supported the use of a higher capping threshold (200 g/t Au) in the Triple Lynx main lens (TLX-3161).
+The 2022 infill drilling program provided additional geological and assay information to support the mineralization model.
+More specifically, the additional drill hole data has 1) increased the confidence in the mineralization continuity at a tighter drill spacing (25 m) in the Lynx Main, Triple Lynx, Lynx 4, Caribou 2, and Underdog zones; 2) allowed to refine the mineralization model including the addition of some new lenses, the extension of some lens wireframes, as well as adjustments of lenses along geological structures; and 3) supported the use of a higher capping threshold (120 g/t Au) in the Triple Lynx high-grade lenses.